simphotonics/generic_enum/generic_enum_builder/README.md

 ## Examples

-For examples on how to build generic enums see: [generic_enum_example].
+The package [generic_enum_example] provides a complete example on how to define and build generic enumeration classes.
+As a starting point users could clone this repository, add their own generic enum classes to the folder `lib` and build the library.

 ## Features and bugs